marcusbiermann/marcusbiermann.github.io/site/content/_index.md

       for multinationals’ entry patterns for a given destination country.
 This study uses acquisitions as a means to transplant management practices from parents to affiliates abroad.
-It finds that better-managed parents decrease affiliates’ employment and increase affiliates’ productivity post-acquisition.
+It finds that better-managed parents decrease employment and increase productivity post-acquisition.
+The productivity gains are driven by targets with less developed management practices and by targets of larger parents.
 Better-managed parents are also more likely to install or retain a manager from the home country post-acquisition.
     link: >-
       https://drive.google.com/file/d/1JIlsl_5NaPfc3YOe4iI-iGEqxl7XM1qF/view?usp=sharing
-    subtitle: August 2020
+    subtitle: March 2021
     title: >-
       The Role of Management Practices in Acquisitions and the FDI Location Decision